kenchrcum/wasabi-s3-operator/DEPLOYMENT.md

-# Wasabi S3 Provider Deployment Guide
+# Wasabi S3 Operator Deployment Guide

-This guide walks you through building and deploying the Wasabi S3 Provider Operator to a Kubernetes cluster.
+This guide walks you through building and deploying the Wasabi S3 Operator Operator to a Kubernetes cluster.

 ## Prerequisites